LabNeuroCogDevel/audodd/readme.md

 all functions have minimal help.
 In Matlab/ocatve, see e.g. `help audodd`.

 * `audodd.m` -- edit to change response keys and screen size | entrence to task, general wrapper

+* `testSetup.m` -- run to test functions on a new computer, edit if new problems need to be tested

 * `PTBsetup.m` -- edit to change bg color | general psychtoolbox setup, launch screen
 * `instructions.m` -- edit to change instructions | dispalys instructions on a screen
 * `loadSounds.m`  -- edit to change sounds and order | load (cache) sounds and set play order